lever/postings-api/README.md

 | lists       | Extra lists of things like requirements from the job posting.
 This is a list of `{text:NAME, content:"unstyled HTML of list elements"}`
 | additional  | Optional closing content for the job posting.
 May be an empty string.
 | id          | Unique Job ID
+| hostedUrl    | A URL which points to lever's hosted job posting page.
+[Example](https://jobs.lever.co/lever/29511546-a7c9-451f-8b01-2010abbaca82)
-| applyUrl    | A URL which points to lever's internal application form for the job posting.
+| applyUrl    | A URL which points to lever's hosted application form to apply to the job posting.
 [Example](https://jobs.lever.co/lever/29511546-a7c9-451f-8b01-2010abbaca82/apply)
 | tags        | Tags which have been added to the job posting

 ## Get a specific job posting